Nikum-st/hotel/README.md

 This project includes the ability to run a BFF stub server using json-server for early-stage preview and testing without a full backend on Express/Node.js.

 Where the logic lives

+Go to the branch HOTEL-008.01
+Go to the folder frontend

 The /BFF folder contains:
 api — endpoints for data handling operations — basic operations